-In October 2016 an AML/CFT training and information session was held for licensees.
-This was the ninth such session organised by the Commission and is now a regular fixture in the Commission's calendar.
-Representatives from newly operational licensees are required to attend; representatives from all other licensees were invited to attend on a voluntary basis.
-The meeting was attended by 55 delegates from 35 licensees.
+In October 2017 an AML/CFT training and information session was held for licensees.
+This was the tenth such session organised by the Commission and is now a regular fixture in the Commission's calendar.
+Representatives from newly operational licensees are required to attend; representatives from all other licensees are invited to attend on a voluntary basis.
+The meeting was attended by 66 delegates from 36 licensees.
 The Commission welcomes the importance licensees place upon this subject.
+The day provides a valuable opportunity for licensees' Money Laundering Reporting Officers (MLRO) to meet with their peers and representatives of the Guernsey Financial Intelligence Service.